facebookresearch/habitat-challenge/README.md

       python -m habitat_sim.utils.datasets_download --username <api-token-id> --password <api-token-secret> --uids hm3d_val --data-path <path to download folder>
       ```
     Replace `val` by `train` or `example` to download the different splits.
 By default, downloading the data for `train/val/example` scenes also pulls in the semantic annotations and configs for [HM3D-Semantics v0.1](https://aihabitat.org/datasets/hm3d-semantics/).
 To download only the semantic files for these splits, use the uid `hm3d_semantics`.

+    **Note**: We do not support loading of semantic annotations inside the challenge docker and the usage of semantic annotations is not allowed during evaluation on EvalAI.
+This is to prevent the navigating agent from accessing ground truth information during testing.

     d) Create a symlink to the downloaded data in your habitat-challenge repository:
     ```
     mkdir -p habitat-challenge-data/data/scene_datasets/